Mrs. Chrissy Siders - President/CEO for CP Federal Credit Union and CURx - Board Chair

 Prior to his current position, Anthony was Senior Financial Analyst-Lead of Strategic Development, Communication and Integration and Senior Financial Analyst of Human Resources.
 He also served as materials manager, budget analyst and cost estimator of Gas Transmission and Storage at Consumers Energy and Associate Analyst of CMS Electric & Gas.

 Anthony holds a Master of Business Administration (MBA) degree from Spring Arbor University, a Bachelor of Business Finance degree from Western Michigan University.
-Mr. Parker is also a member of several director boards throughout his work counties, including: Enterprise Group, Henry Ford Allegiance Health Foundation, the Nonprofit Network, and the Lenawee Economic Development Corporation.
+Mr. Parker is also a member of several boards throughout his work counties, including: Enterprise Group, Henry Ford Allegiance Health Foundation, the Nonprofit Network, and the Lenawee Economic Development Corporation.

 Jeremy Frew, Vice President of Student Services at Jackson College - Board Member

-Jeremy Frew has been an active in post-secondary education for over 20 years.
+Jeremy Frew has been active in post-secondary education for over 20 years.
 During his career, he has worked in student services and academics at both private and public institutions.
 Jeremy’s passion is creating new opportunities for traditional and non-traditional students.

-Jeremy previously served as Assistant Dean of Community College Programs at Siena Heights University where he was responsible for the oversight and expansion of five degree completion sites located on Michigan community college campuses.
+Jeremy previously served as Assistant Dean of Community College Programs at Siena Heights University, where he was responsible for the oversight and expansion of five degree completion sites located on Michigan community college campuses.
 Jeremy’s responsibilities also included ensuring alignment of the 3 + 1 curriculum with the community college partners while maintaining the flexibility to award non-traditional students credits for work experience and credentials.

 Jeremy worked as the Dean of Occupational Education at Jackson College from 2012-2017.
 Currently, he serves as the Vice President of Student Services at Jackson College, on the Michigan Works!
 Southeast Workforce Development Board, and as a member of the Jackson Community Foundation, Grant Committee.